 Definition of Multi-Channel Retailing

-Multi-channel selling can be defined as a marketing strategy which provides the customer with various choices for buying products.
+Multi-channel retailing can be defined as a business strategy that provides the customer with various choices for buying products.

 In its true essence, a multi-channel strategy includes purchasing from a store, purchasing through a website, interactive television, mail orders, telephone ordering, and comparison shopping websites.
 The aim of a multi-channel retailing strategy is to increase the loyalty level of customers as well as profitability by offering customers convenience and choice.